SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 Editor.

 Still&hellip; _something_ big is collapsing dangerously into fascism.
-To ignore this with a sunny optimism is just delusional on the scale of [_Candide_ and Professor Pangloss](https://en.wikipedia.org/wiki/Candide).
+To ignore this with a sunny optimism is just&hellip; _delusional_ on the scale of [_Candide_ and Professor Pangloss](https://en.wikipedia.org/wiki/Candide).

 ### Reason 2: The furious frustration of the majority liberal voters